LucasDedieu/Facial-Identification/README.md

-Certainly!
-Here's an example of what the `README.md` file for your notebook on facial identification with TensorFlow could look like:

 # Facial Identification with TensorFlow

 This notebook presents the realization and evaluation of an adversarial attack system in the field of facial identification.
 The goal is to train a facial identification model, compare its results with a pre-trained model, and then perform an adversarial attack using the projected gradient descent (PGD) attack.
 The performance of the models will be compared before and after the attack.